kc-ml2/recruit/README_en.md

 ## Open roles

-### Requirements for all roles
+### For all positions
+* Requirements
   * Python
   * Git
   * Communication skill
     * Korean for everyday usage
     * English for academic and business conversation, reading, and writing.

-### Especially interested in if you have an expertise in any of
+* Especially interested in if you have an expertise in any of
   * compiler design
   * system programming
   * hardware design
   * design automation and computer-aided design
   * computer and network security
   * theoretical computer science
   * graph theory

 ### Software Engineer
 * KRW 50M ~ 100M (negotiable)